spiffdev/help-pages/pages/13.integrations/default.md

 ![](flow.png)

 ## Phase 2: Order
-Once a design has been completed and a `transactionId` returned this trnasaction can then be ordered.
+Once a design has been completed and a `transactionId` returned this transaction can then be ordered.
 For transactions to be processed they must first be ordered.
 For a typical e-Commerce integration this would take place once the user has rendered payment to the merchant for their prodcuts.
 Unlike creating a transcation which is done anonymously spiff orders are created on the behalf of a merchant.
 As a result a spiff order must be placed via a server to server https request that has been sgined with a client key and secret.
 Details of this request as well as how to sign the request are included below.
 Note: It is recommended not to place this order on spiff until the store can confrim that the customer payment has been rendered.

 ![](flow-order.png)